brunetton/GitlabTimesync/README.md

  - url: your Gitlab public url
  - token: a Gitlab private API access token (with `api` scope).
 See [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) for more details
+ - project_id: Gitlab internal ID of project containing issues (this ID is given in Gitlab's project's page just below the project's name (search for `Project ID:`))

 # Usage